FrogMan322/FakeStoreReact/README.md

 # Fake Store Api

-Bulding fake store api via REACT
+Bulding fake store api via REACT and using react-redux toolkit for sharing data amountg components

 ## How to view the site